PascalGameDevelopment/SDL2-for-Pascal/README.md

 ### ToDos

 - (Continously) Update files by new SDL2 functions and types which are present in more recent SDL2 versions.
 - (Continously atm.)
 Translate integer aliases into typed enums.
 See PR [#4](https://github.com/PascalGameDevelopment/SDL2-for-Pascal/pull/4) for reference.
 - (Continously) Check FPC/Delphi compatibility.

+## Code style guidelines

+The main principle is to stay as tight as possible at the names in the C headers.
+These guidelines aim to have better consistency in this community project and make it easier to find certain code parts in the C headers/Pascal includes.
+Feel free to discuss or extend these guidelines, use the issue tracker.

+1. Names of C defines (constants) shall not be modified or "pascalified"
+Ex: `SDL_INIT_VIDEO` does not change into `SDLInitVideo`.

+2. Names of function parameters shall not be modified or "pascalified" Ex.: `type_` in `function SDL_GetEventState(type_: TSDL_EventType): UInt8` does not change into 'evType`.

+3. Use `UInt8`, `UInt16`, `UInt32`, `SInt8`, `SInt16`, `SInt32` and so on as often as possible.
+Do not use the Pascal equivalents.
+Ex.: Use `UInt32` instead of `Cardinal`, `LongWord` or `DWord`.

 ## Versions